asad-aali/asad-aali.github.io/_news/220501_msitm_grad.md

 inline: true
 ---

-Graduated with a Master's in Information Technology [(MSITM)](https://www.mccombs.utexas.edu/graduate/specialized-masters/ms-it-and-management/) from The University of Texas at Austin.
+Graduated with a Master's in Information Technology [(MSITM)](https://www.mccombs.utexas.edu/graduate/specialized-masters/ms-it-and-management/) from University of Texas at Austin.